kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Know how to listen, and you will profit even from those who talk badly. - Plutarch
+    ## The only Zen you find on the tops of mountains is the Zen you bring up there. - Robert M. Pirsig